Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 Strategy 1.
 Design Your Website Around Action

 Think about what you want website visitors to do.
-In most cases, you won’t want them to simply hang around on your website.
-Instead, you want them to move off your website and take some kind of action.
+You usually won’t want them to hang around on your website.
+Instead, you want them to move off your website and take some action.

 Make sure it’s clear what they should do next.
 It could be something like:

-• Emailing you to book a room at your community hall.
+• Email you to book a room at your community hall.

-• Filling out a form to book their first appointment with you.
+• Fill out a form to book their first appointment with you.

 • Calling you to reserve a table.